ibm-messaging/connectivity-pack-kafka-connectors/README.md

 ## Starting Kafka Connect

-Start Kafka Connect runtime and include the configuration, certificates, and connectors for the Connectivity Pack by following these instructions:
+[Configure](https://ibm.github.io/event-automation/es/connecting/setting-up-connectors/) Kafka Connect runtime and include the configuration, certificates, and connectors for the Connectivity Pack by following these instructions:

 1. Create a `KafkaConnect` custom resource to [define Kafka Connect runtime configuration](https://ibm.github.io/event-automation/es/connecting/setting-up-connectors/#starting-kafka-connect).

+   **Note:** An example custom resource is available in the [`examples`](/examples/kafka-connect.yaml) folder.

     - To use the pre-built connector JAR file, set the URL of the latest GitHub release asset as the value for `spec.build.plugins[].artifacts[].url` as shown in the following example: